Anchor Syntax

 Spaced node anchors

-Because node ID resolution redirects to a lowercase match as a fallback to an exact match, you can write:
+Because node ID resolution redirects to a lowercase match if it can't find an exact match, you can write:

 The next |precious stone| was stolen in 1973.

-And the visible text will be preserved as "precious stone" but be able to point to an ID such as PreciousStone.
+And the visible text will still display as "precious stone" but point to an ID such as PreciousStone.

 URL detection